 Top-level domain | .tl |

-History of the Timor-Leste Flag
+History of the Timor-Leste flag

 The current flag of Timor-Leste was officially adopted on May 20, 2002, coinciding with the country's independence from Indonesia.
 However, its design dates back to 1975 when it was first used by FRETILIN (Revolutionary Front for an Independent East Timor) during the brief period of independence before Indonesian occupation.
 The flag's survival through years of struggle symbolizes the resilience and determination of the Timorese people.

-Symbolism and Design of the Timor-Leste Flag
+Symbolism and design of the Timor-Leste flag

 Each element of the Timor-Leste flag carries deep symbolic meaning, reflecting the country's history, struggles, and hopes: